 In addition, you’ll most likely need to provide specialized training for your employees.
 While hiring an ISO 14001 specialist or consultant isn’t a necessity, it can be incredibly helpful.
 That’s because measuring the impact of your industrial processes regarding waste and pollution isn’t within the core skill set for many QMS team members.
 Adding expertise to your team may help streamline the overall process of ISO 14001 adoption.

-Last, the ISO 14001 standard has undergone some changes since its inception.
+Last, this standard has undergone some changes since its inception.
 The latest revision, ISO 14001:2015, adds new features and benefits to the standard, including:

 - Environmental management must involve day-to-day business, meaning the C-suite must be involved with EMS planning.